The 12 Best Piano/Keyboard Books for Beginners (2023)

 Conclusion

-I hope that this list has helped you find the right book for starting on your piano/keyboard journey.
+I hope that this list has helped you find the right book for starting your piano/keyboard journey.
 As you can see, there are a lot of options out there and you should pick one by your preferences, age, and previous knowledge you might have in music.

 But, the most important thing is that you should stay persistent and practice, no matter what.
 That’s the only way in which you will learn how to play the piano like a pro.